-Starting with a brief history of Cassandra, we use Docker to stand-up a Cassandra cluster that we'll use throughout the course.
-We discuss replication strategies and Cassandra's support for "tunable consistency."
-We introduce CQL along with tables, keyspaces, and common datatypes.
-We explore primary keys and how they can be made up of both partition keys as well as clustering keys.
-We'll look at approaches for storing time series data in Cassandra.
-Complex data types, such as sets, lists, maps, tuples, and user defined types are addressed as well.
-We wrap up with a look at secondary indexes, batches, and lightweight transactions.
+Cassandra is a highly scalable, high-performance distributed database.
+In this course, Cassandra for Developers, you will learn about the brief history of Cassandra and how to use Docker to stand-up a Cassandra cluster.
+First, you will discover replication strategies and Cassandra's support for "tunable consistency."
+Then, you will be introduced to CQL along with tables, keyspaces, and common datatypes.
+Next, you will explore primary keys and how they can be made up of both partition keys as well as clustering keys.
+Finally, you will look at secondary indexes, batches, and lightweight transactions.
+When you are finished with this course, you will have the skills and knowledge of storing time series data in Cassandra, such as sets, lists, maps, tuples, and user defined types.

 Course Overview [Autogenerated] Hi, everyone.
 My name is Paul O'Fallon.
 And welcome to my course.
 Cassandra four developers.
 Cassandra is an open source.
 No sequel database that has been used by some of the world's largest companies to deliver service is that span the globe.
 In this course, we'll start with the basics of how Cassandra works, including consistency levels and replication strategies.
 We'll spend most of the course going oversea que el or the Cassandra Query language.
 Before we're done, we'll cover some of the more recent additions to this database platform, such as materialized views and user defined functions.
 By the end of this course, you should have a good introduction to the options available to you as a developer leveraging Cassandra in your project.
 I hope you'll join me in this journey toe.
 Lauren Cassandra with the Cassandra for Developers Course that plural site.